 A main focus of this research was the employment and education outcomes of the students during the period between their exit from high school and their interview (approximately one year from their high school exit).
-Many of the students (62.2%) indicated that they were currently employed.
-Of those not currently employed, 56.2% reported that they had had a period of employment since exiting high school.
-Combined, 78.5% of the students were currently employed or had worked since leaving high school.
+Many of the students (61.0%, n=625) indicated that they were currently employed.
+Of those not currently employed, 57.0% (n=244) reported that they had had a period of employment since exiting high school.
+Combined, 80.4% (n=835) of the students were currently employed or had worked since leaving high school.

-Of the students who were currently employed, the three most common employment areas were food services (22.1%), retail or grocery store work (19.0%) and laborer positions (12.6%).
-Nearly half (43.8%) worked 35 hours or more a week.
-Nebraska minimum wage is \$9.00 an hour, yet 2.4% reported making less than this amount.
+Of the students who were currently employed, the three most common employment areas were production work (27.6%, n=198), fast food/food services (16.7%, n=120) and retail or grocery store (14.2%, n=102).
+A little more than a third (38.4%, n=140) worked 35 hours or more a week.
+Nebraska minimum wage is \$9.00 an hour, yet 3.2% (n=25) reported making less than this amount.

 Students were also asked four questions about their job benefits and experiences.
-Primarily, when asked if they interacted with co-workers who did not have a disability as it pertained to getting their job done, 82.4% said yes.
-Similarly, 77.2% reported being eligible for a pay raise or promotion.
-Furthermore, upon being asked if they were paid the same as others working a similar position with the same skills and experience, 85.3% said yes.
-In contrast, less than half (42.4%) of respondents reported receiving benefits at their job, such as health insurance or paid sick leave.
+Primarily, when asked if they interacted with co-workers who did not have a disability as it pertained to getting their job done, 85.1% (n=622) said yes.
+Similarly, 74.0% (n=518) reported being eligible for a pay raise or promotion.
+Furthermore, upon being asked if they were paid the same as others working a similar position with the same skills and experience, 89.3% (n=606) said yes.
+In contrast, less than half (39.6%, n=285) of respondents reported receiving benefits at their job, such as health insurance or paid sick leave.